- Are you covered by insurance?

 Option 4.
 Mr McKenna and Dr Tavakkoli's secretary

-Option 6: General queries
+Option 6: Dr Hammond secretary and general queries

 Option 7: Finance department